 Trinity College Dublin confers the diploma in Dental Hygiene that entitles the graduate to register as a dental hygienist on the Register of the Dental Council of Ireland (www.dentalcouncil.ie).
 Dental Hygiene graduates who are EU citizens are entitled to register with the regulatory bodies of other countries in the European Union which fulfill the Sectoral Directives as they relate to the education and training of dental hygienists.

-The curriculum is taught using multiple methods of learning including lectures, seminars, practical and clinical exercises and project work.
+The curriculum is taught using multiple methods of learning including lectures, seminars, practical, clinical exercises and project work.
 The students start in 1st year with basic preventive and therapeutic oral care, firstly in a laboratory setting working on models and then quickly progress to working in the clinics with patients (under supervision) by the middle of the 2nd term.
 In 1st year the student also learn how to take dental radiographs and cover topics such as microbiology, infection control, oral pathology and surgery, physiology and medical emergencies, psychology and social concepts, head and neck anatomy, and pharmacology.

 In 2nd year the students continue to add to their theory and clinical skills with modules building on and relating to each other throughout the programme.
 Topics covered in 2nd year include administration of local anaesthesia, human diseases and general pathology, periodontology, implantology, cariology, paediatric dentistry and research methods.